-Kyield Technology While Kyield Enterprise is most closely associated with Business Intelligence (BI) and Operational Intelligence (OI), the holistic system design is made possible due to data convergence, with highly specific functionality in several segments of the previous generation of enterprise software, including BI, Search, MDM, Performance, and Productivity.
-The Kyield system design is covered in part by an AI systems patent awarded to Montgomery in 2011, which is partially depicted in the diagram below.
+Kyield Technology Kyield Enterprise is made possible in part due to data convergence managed with our unified system design.
+Traditional industry products most closely associated with Kyield include Business Intelligence (BI), Operational Intelligence (OI), Productivity Suites, Governance, Master Data Management, Enterprise Search, and Human Performance.
+The Kyield Enterprise system design is covered in part by an AI systems patent awarded to Montgomery in 2011, which is partially depicted in the diagram below.

 The CKO Engine is the most complex component in the Kyield Enterprise design.
 Appropriately compared to a semantic enterprise operating system, semantic layer, enterprise server, and/or a master data management system, the CKO Engine actually contains elements of each.
 The combination of the structured data, system design and applications allows the entire organization to self-manage their digital work environment within the corporate parameters and mission of the organization.
 To optimize Kyield for the organization, the CKO Engine can be integrated with communications, human performance, and productivity suites.
 While a Chief Knowledge Officer title is unnecessary, we do provide training and certification for the administrator of the CKO Engine directly and through approved partners with expert guidance during the pilot phase and as needed thereafter.

 System-wide algorithms & ratios

 Baseline predictive across system